monopoldesign/MUI_TrigSeq/README.md

 # MUI_TrigSeq

-A CustomClass for a Trigger-Sequencer under MUI
+A CustomClass for a Trigger-Sequencer under MUI, that shows controlling 128 Checkmark-Buttons in a simple way.